SimonYuvarlak/Rust_lessons/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Sure, here's a sample FAQ section that you could include in a `README.md` file for a Rust tutorial repository:

 ---

 ## Frequently Asked Questions (FAQ)